 Identifying all stakeholders is a necessary step in the design process.
 This process is a strategic way to identify needs and implementation of solutions.
 Stakeholders can provide various perspectives that help decision-makers identify needs in a school or district.
-Receiving input is an integral part, otherwise, a school district, in reality, could be applying “band-aids” to their problems.
-Parents are often overlooked, but provide valuable information to this process.
+Receiving input is an integral part; otherwise, a school district, in reality, could be applying “band-aids” to their problems.
+Parents are often overlooked but provide valuable information to this process.

-Dr. Martin Luther King, Jr. said, “The job of the school is to teach so well that family background is no longer an issue”.
+Dr. Martin Luther King, Jr. said, “The job of the school is to teach so well that family background is no longer an issue.”
 In a public school setting, many variables are apparent.
-From race to economics, but the parents’ fundamental expectation for their child’s education is the same.
+From race to economics, the parents’ fundamental expectation for their child’s education is the same.
 It is to have them learn in a safe environment.
 Education is often referred to as the great equalizer.
 This is achieved when schools and parents work together.
 There are many ways to involve parents in an elementary public school setting.

 Long Term Goals

 discuss important issues within the school.
-These were already established when issues about remote learning were discussed earlier this year, there was no need to “catch” parents upon the situation.
+These were already established when issues about remote learning were discussed earlier this year; there was no need to “catch” parents upon the situation.
 These parents were also part of the decision to return to school full-time.